 '''

 ./configure --prefix=/usr \

---bindir=/bin \

 --disable-static \

---libexecdir=/usr/lib \

---docdir=/usr/share/doc/acl-2.2.53
+--docdir=/usr/share/doc/acl-2.3.1

 '''

-The Acl tests need to be run on a filesystem that supports access controls after Coreutils has been built with the Acl libraries.
-If desired, return to this package and run make check after Coreutils has been built later in this chapter.
+The Acl tests must be run on a filesystem that supports access controls, but not until the Coreutils package has been built, using the Acl libraries.
+If desired, return to this package and run make check after the Coreutils package has been built.